- Free for visitors

 Overview: The 1-2 mile hikes in Bryce Canyon are led by rangers that want to introduce you to the park under the light of a full moon.
 Spooky shadows offer the park a completely different personality than it has by daylight.

-When: Held over the 2-3 days of a full moon. check calendars for predicted dates
+When: Held over the 2-3 days of a full moon.
+Check Bryce National Park website for dates and reservations.

 Where: Bryce Canyon National Park